makerdao/community/governance/polls/MIP9 Community Greenlight Poll - RBLD (Robinland Holdings) - January 10, 2022.md

    1: Yes (Greenlight)
    2: No (Defer)
 start_date: 2022-01-10T16:00:00
-end_date: 2022-01-10T16:00:00
+end_date: 2022-01-24T16:00:00
 ---
 # Poll: Community Greenlight Poll - RBLD (Robinland Holdings) - January 10, 2022

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on January 10, 2022 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, January 10 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**